BogdanMoale/AI-Enabled-RoboPilot/README.md

 * Algorithm for solving a maze.
 This algorithm is an extension of the trajectory tracking algorithm.
 * Algorithm for voice control.

+To optimize the algorithms i use PID regulator.

+A PID (Proportional-Integral-Derivative) regulator is a control system feedback mechanism widely used in engineering, industrial processes, and automation to maintain a desired setpoint or target value for a specific variable.
+It continuously calculates and adjusts an actuator's output based on the error between the setpoint and the actual value of the controlled variable, ensuring that the system remains stable and accurate.

+Here's a breakdown of the three components of the PID regulator:

+* Proportional (P) term:
+The proportional term is directly proportional to the error between the setpoint and the current value of the controlled variable.
+It generates an output that is a multiple of the error, which helps to drive the system towards the desired setpoint.
+A higher proportional gain results in a stronger response to the error, but it can also lead to overshooting or instability if set too high.

+* Integral (I) term:
+The integral term is responsible for eliminating any steady-state error that may persist due to disturbances or inaccuracies in the system.
+It integrates the accumulated error over time and adds it to the controller's output.
+This helps in slowly reducing the remaining error, leading to a more precise control.
+However, if the integral gain is set too high, it can introduce oscillations or even cause instability.

+* Derivative (D) term:
+The derivative term anticipates the future trend of the error by calculating its rate of change.
+It helps to dampen the system's response, reducing overshoot and stabilizing the system quickly.
+It is particularly useful in systems with fast-changing dynamics or when responding to sudden changes.
+However, if the derivative gain is set too high, it can amplify high-frequency noise and cause instability.

+The PID controller's output is calculated as follows:

+Output = Kp * (Error) + Ki * (∫Error dt) + Kd * (dError/dt)

+Where:

+* Kp, Ki, and Kd are the proportional, integral, and derivative gains, respectively.
+* Error is the difference between the setpoint and the current value of the controlled variable.
+* ∫Error dt represents the integral term, which is the accumulation of the error over time.
+* dError/dt represents the derivative term, which is the rate of change of the error.

+Tuning a PID controller involves adjusting the values of Kp, Ki, and Kd to achieve the desired balance between fast response, minimal overshoot, and stability for the specific control system.
+Proper tuning is essential to ensure optimal performance and prevent potential issues like oscillations or sluggish responses.
+There are various methods and algorithms available for tuning PID controllers, depending on the application and system dynamics.

 # Necessary parts
 1. Arduino Uno: https://www.robofun.ro/platforme-de-dezvoltare/arduino-uno-r3.html
 2. HC-SR04 Ultrasonic Module Detector: https://www.robofun.ro/senzori/hc-sr04-senzor-distanta-ultrasonic.html